Shen Li

 • The key contribution is a hierarchical task-and-motion planning algorithm that efficiently adapts to various human interventions by engaging only the necessary planning layer, avoiding full replanning.
 By integrating linear temporal logic, incremental graph search, behavior trees, and motion primitives, the system empirically demonstrates efficient adaptation to interventions like object relocation, addition, and removal in both simulated and real-world environments.

-5. Interpreting User Demonstrations as Linear Temporal Logic Formulas
+5. Translating Human Demonstrations into Linear Temporal Logic Formulas

 figure